felixheck/wozu/README.md

 7. [License](#license)

 ## Introduction
-**wozu** is a util to list all defined routes of your [hapi.js](https://github.com/hapijs/hapi) server instance.
-Just pass the instance and get a list of all endpoints including paths and methods. *wozu* is the German translation for *wherefore* - it was implemented as an util related to the plugin [wo](https://github.com/rjrodger/wo).
+**wozu** is a plugin in the form of a server decorator to list all defined routes of your [hapi.js](https://github.com/hapijs/hapi) server instance.
+Just call the server method and get a list of all endpoints including paths and methods.<br>
+*wozu* is the German translation for *wherefore* - it was implemented as an util related to the plugin [wo](https://github.com/rjrodger/wo).

 This plugin is implemented in ECMAScript 6 without any transpilers like `babel`.<br>
 Additionally `standard` and `ava` are used to grant a high quality implementation.